Dworcowa Street: Tenement at 48, corner with Sienkiewicza street

-EclecticismBahnhoffstraße 74 has been built in the early 1880s by Rob.
+Bahnhofstraße 74 has been built in the early 1880s by Rob.
 Tuchscker, a pharmacist.
 He opened there his pharmacy, Kronen Apotheke, one of the few in the city at the time.
 A new pharmacist, Emil Affeldt, took over the firm at the same place from 1900 until the end of the 1920s.

 Beautifully restored in 2018, the corner tenement displays two symmetric facades with a neo-classic style and a wrought iron balcony on its corner.